vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/appearance.md

 ## iconPrefix <Badge text="Root only" type="warning" />

 - Type: `string`
-- Default: Inffered from iconAssets
+- Default: Inferred from iconAssets
 - Details: [Interface → Icon](../../guide/interface/icon.md)

 Prefix of icon FontClass， usually, it can be automatically set by the theme.